vhpx/smart-argi/SECURITY.md

 ## Contact Information

-For security-related inquiries, please send an email to <security@tuturuuu.com>.
+For security-related inquiries, please send an email to <security@smartagri.ai>.

-## Security At Tuturuuu
+## Security At RMIT University

-Security is a top priority at Tuturuuu.
+Security is a top priority at RMIT University.
 While we invest heavily in proactively protecting our systems and customer data, vulnerabilities can still exist.
 If you discover a security issue with our systems, please report it to us responsibly, so we can address it as quickly as possible.

 ### Responsible Disclosure Guidelines